realworldocaml/book/en/runtime-memory-layout.md

 When there isn't enough memory available to satisfy an allocation request from the allocated heap blocks, the runtime system invokes the *garbage collector* (or GC).
-An OCaml program does not explicitly free a heap block when it is done with it, and the GC must determine which heap blocks are *alive* and which heap blocks are *dead*, i.e. no longer in use.
+An OCaml program does not explicitly free a heap block when it is done with it, and the GC must determine which heap blocks are "live" and which heap blocks are "dead", i.e. no longer in use.
 Dead blocks are collected and their memory made available for re-use by the application.

 The garbage collector does not keep constant track of blocks as they are